sekijima-lab/retrosynthesizability_prediction_models/README.md

-## An Improved Model for Predicting Compound Retrosynthesizability Using Machine Learning
 This repository contains the models, datasets, and program code created in this paper.

 `make_model_and_metrics.py` make model1, model2, model3, and evaluate model1, model2, model3, and base model(RAscore).
 The result of each model and evaluation are in `model*` and `base`.
 Datasets used to train and test are also available and in `Data`.